matteopolak/thearchon/README.md

 A feature-packed auto-fishing bot for the Minecraft server [TheArchon](https://thearchon.net/).

+## Disclaimer
+Auto-fishing is against the rules, so using this tool will put you at risk of getting banned from TheArchon.

 ## Features
 * Sells fish, replenishes bait, and upgrades fishing rods
 * Solves anti-macro CAPTCHAs